Essence of spring -- in a jar

 easily see why it was used as glue by early settlers.

-top with olive oil.
+with olive oil.
 You are going to need to stir the mixture twice a day for the first week or so, and it can get messy.
+Clearly, a

-Clearly, a plate under the jar is in order.
-Some folks use a paper towel or wax paper in lieu of a lid because water released
+plate under the jar is in order.
+Some folks use a paper towel or wax paper in lieu of a lid because water released from the

-from the buds can cause an overflow.
+buds can cause an overflow.
 It seems to me that the lid that came with the jar makes more sense.
-Just don't
+Just don't screw it on.

 During the soaking process, all the buds must always be covered with oil.
 They will rot if they are exposed to air, and